 \textbf{CAM.} As we can observe from the first two lines of the data field in TABLE~\ref{Table 2}, the prediction results of the network are worse without using CAM.
 In other words, the CAM can provide a 0.6\% improvement in accuracy with almost no increase in the number of parameters or computation.
 This experiment fully proves the effectiveness of CAM.

-\textbf{FAM.} The feature fusion method has always been the key research topic for multi-semantic aggregation.
-When referring to the fusion strategy, the ``Add'' and ``Concatenate'' operations jump into our minds naturally.
-Thus, we compare ``Add'', ``Concatenate'', and FAM in TABLE~\ref{Table 2}.
-According to the table, we can observe that FAM gets the best performance of 68.86\% and with 1\% and 0.6\% better than that of the above two fusion strategies, respectively.
-Compared with the ``Add'' strategy, FAM only increases negligible parameters (0.000556M) and FLOPs (0.0003G).
+\textbf{FAM.} Feature fusion methods have always been the key research topic for multi-semantic aggregation.
+Among them, the ``Add'' and ``Concatenate'' operations are the most widely used methods.
+Therefore, we provide the comparison of ``Add'', ``Concatenate'', and FAM in TABLE~\ref{Table 2}.
+According to the table, we can clearly observe that our FAM achieves the best performance of 68.58\%, which is 0.71\% and 0.32\% better than that of the ``Add'' and ``Concatenate'' operations, respectively.
+Compared with the “Add” operation, FAM only increases negligible parameters (0.000556M) and FLOPs (0.0003G).
 This is entirely acceptable.
 Moreover, compared with the “Concatenate” operation, FAM achieves better results with fewer parameters and FLOPs.
 This is a big breakthrough that can effectively improve the performance of the model without increasing the complexity of the model.
 Comprehensive consideration of these indicators can prove the effectiveness of our proposed FAM.

 \textbf{SAM.} This part is to verify the benefits of SAM in enhancing spatial information.
-Comparing the last two rows in TABLE~\ref{Table 2}, we can see that SAM can take up only 0.01G of computation and very few parameters, resulting in a performance improvement from 68.58\% to 68.86\%.
+According to TABLE~\ref{Table 2}, we can see that SAM can take up only 0.01G of computation and very few parameters, resulting in a performance improvement from 68.58\% to 68.86\%.

 As can be seen from the above three ablation experiments, each module plays a unique role in the network.
 It can also be found that due to the addition of SDB, the computation of the whole network is increased by nearly a half while the performance is improved from 66.72\% to 67.87\%.
 The reason why many methods are reluctant to use it is that their semantic branches are already so computationally heavy that there is no room left to consider the boundary detail information.
 On the contrary, due to the lightweight structure of our SIB, we can integrate the SIB and SDB to achieve promising performance.